How to teach Gemini CLI to write Python scripts with inline dependencies

 instructional memory, loaded from the various GEMINI.md files.

-How GEMINI.md Files Work
+How GEMINI.md files work

 Instructional memory is stored in files named GEMINI.md, which Gemini CLI

-loads from two distinct locations:
+loads from two distinct locations.

 Summary

-- Writing executable, single-file Python scripts by using a uv runshebang line and adding an inline script metadata block with its dependencies.
+uv runshebang line and adding an inline script metadata block with its dependencies. -

-- Using the /memory addcommand to add a clear instruction to the instructional memory of Gemini CLI.
+/memory addcommand to add a clear instruction to the instructional memory of Gemini CLI.
 This allows you to customize Gemini CLI's behavior to fit your workflow.